 All in all, a bit out of the ordinary, and definitely worth a visit.

-If you need peace from the hustle and bustle of the city, one option is to head to the Benedictine monastery.
+If you need peace from the hustle and bustle of the city, you can head to the Benedictine monastery.
 It is a short walk from the Roman Theatre mentioned above.
 Both are also near the main cathedral, so you can easily combine these in one walk.

 The grounds of the monastery have peaceful courtyards and gardens.
 The monastery itself is now run by the university, which is why you'll see students hanging around the site.